calypsonet/keyple-android-demo-control/README.md

 This procedure is implemented in the `ControlProcedure` class.

 Opening a Calypso secure session is optional for this procedure since we do not need to write anything on the card.
-So we check if the Calypso SAM is present at the beginning, but we keep on with the procedure if not.
+So if the Calypso SAM is present at the beginning we set the `isSecureSessionMode` to true, but we keep on with the procedure if not.

 This procedure's main steps are as follows:
 - Detection and Selection